insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Learn more about the average homeowners insurance rates by company and ZIP code in Minnesota.
+Read this guide to learn more about the average homeowners insurance rates in Minnesota by insurance company and ZIP code.

 Key Takeaways

-• Homeowners insurance costs an average of $2,399 a year, based on Insure.com analysis.
+• Homeowners insurance costs an average of $2,399 a year, based on our analysis.

 • Of all the ZIP codes in Minnesota, 56601 has the most affordable home insurance rates at around $2,192 annually.